EditCaption: Human-Refined SFT and HAE-DPO for Image Editing Instruction Synthesis: Dataset Construction

 \textbf{Quality Scoring with EditScore}.
-To filter out low-quality annotations, we use an open-source reward model called EditScore, which measures the consistency between the generated instruction and the visual difference between $I_{\text{src}}$ and $I_{\text{tgt}}$.
-Specifically, EditScore evaluates the editing success and the degree of overediting of the instruction.
-We discard samples with low EditScore, thereby removing misaligned or ambiguous instructions and retaining approximately 100K high-quality candidates.
+We apply EditScore~\cite{luo2025editscore}, an open-source reward model that measures consistency between the generated instruction and the visual difference between $I_{\text{src}}$ and $I_{\text{tgt}}$, evaluating both editing success and degree of overediting.
+Samples with a composite score below 4.0 are discarded, retaining approximately 100K high-quality candidates.

-\textbf{Human Refinement}.
-From the filtered dataset, we select 100K high-quality samples for manual refinement.
-Human annotators are instructed to revise the generated captions with the following objectives: \begin{itemize} \item {\texttt{Semantic accuracy}}: ensuring the instruction precisely reflects the visual change. \item {\texttt{Spatial clarity}}: explicitly resolving spatial relationships (e.g., left/right, relative positions). \item {\texttt{Fine-grained detail}}: enriching descriptions of attributes such as color, texture, and object properties. \end{itemize} Figure~\ref{fig:sft} summarizes the complete three-step construction process.
-This process results in a high-quality SFT dataset of 100K image pairs with accurate and structured editing instructions, covering diverse editing types with particular emphasis on the structural transformations most challenging for baseline VLMs.
+\textbf{Human Refinement.} From the filtered dataset, we select 100K samples for manual refinement.
+Annotators are instructed to ensure semantic accuracy (the instruction precisely reflects the visual change), resolve spatial relationships explicitly (e.g., left/right, relative positions), and enrich fine-grained attribute descriptions such as color, texture, and object properties.
+Figure~\ref{fig:sft} summarizes the complete three-step construction process.